Overview

 Acute Track

-- a brief period of treatment (four to six weeks) or a transition from inpatient hospitalization to prevent hospitalization
+• Brief period of treatment (four to six weeks) or a transition from inpatient hospitalization to prevent hospitalization

-- education provided regarding diagnosis and medication to ensure compliance and stabilization
+• Education provided regarding diagnosis and medication to ensure compliance and stabilization

-- psychopharmacological management of illness with initial and ongoing medical evaluations throughout treatment
+• Psychopharmacological management of illness with initial and ongoing medical evaluations throughout treatment

 Dual Track